How AI Will Break Capitalism

 Cover photo: @jerrysilfwer

-AI is threatening to destroy capitalism.
+AI is threatening to break capitalism.

 I think capitalism is awesome.
 I love capitalism.
 Of all of the bad systems the world has, it’s the best one — or the least bad one we found so far.
 I hope we find a way better one.
 And I think that if AGI really truly fully happens, I can imagine all these ways that it breaks capitalism.”